How to Use The Olympus Trip 35: A Complete Guide

 Step 7: Close the camera back

-Close the camera back tightly.
+Close the camera back.
 The camera back should click shut, indicating it is securely closed.

 [Image 6: Closing the camera back]

-IMPORTANT: Watch the rewind knob when you wind the camera on; it should start to rotate at the same time as you wind, indicating that the film has been taken up correctly - this is key, if this is not happening after a few shots then it probably means that the film has not been securely engaged by the take-up spool and the loading process will need to be repeated.
+❕ Watch the rewind knob as you wind the camera on after 2-3 photos; it should start to rotate, indicating that the film has been taken up correctly - this is very important, if this is not happening after a few shots then it probably means that the film has not been securely engaged by the take-up spool and the loading process will need to be repeated.

 Step 1: Ensure the camera is wound on